rootisgod/rootisgod/content/posts/2022/2022-01-08-Creating-Workers-In-Octopus-Deploy-Using-KIND.md

 So, some pre-reqs are
 - A Octopus Deploy Server running on a local VM
-- Setup a single Linux Agent in Octopus with Docker Installed
+- A Linux Agent registered in Octopus as a worker with Docker Installed
-- Install KIND on it
+- Install KIND on that worker (Kubernetes in Docker)
+- Create a cluster via KIND
 - Register the Cluster in Octopus Deploy
 - Do this: https://octopus.com/blog/kubernetes-workers

 Profit!
+It looks worse than it is.
+Really, we are just getting a K8S cluster going and running some tentacle containers that will register in the Octopus Server.
+But doing it in a very, very efficient manner.

 Some of this will be a bit rough and hard coded, I leave it to the reader to make it work for their environment, this is just a blast through the basic setup.

 ## Octopus Deploy Setup

-Have a server ready to go with Octopus Deploy.
+Have a server ready to go with Octopus Deploy Server installed.
+The community edition is plenty.
 Simple.

 ## Linux Agent